pedrolamarao/metal/README.md

 GRUB is required for platforms `i386-qemu`, `i386-pc` and `i386-efi`.
 For more information on GRUB, see [README.grub.md].

+There are useful scripts for building tools in [tools].

 ## issues

 - Gradle: [Assembler language support](https://github.com/gradle/gradle-native/issues/172)